daniellawrence/aws-security-pictures/README.md

 How to run
 ----------

-Generate a picture of an ELB,
+Generate a picture of an ELB and attached EC2s,

 	$ ./awssecuritypictures/generate.py --elb ELBNAME -o output.dot

 Generate a picture of an EC2,

 	$ ./awssecuritypictures/generate.py --ec2 EC2ID -o output.dot

+Attach and RDS to a picture of an ELB and attached EC2s, or just an EC2,

+	$ ./awssecuritypictures/generate.py --elb ELBNAME --rds RDSID -o output.dot

+or

+	$ ./awssecuritypictures/generate.py --ec2 EC2ID --rds RDSID -o output.dot

 The above generate the dot files required.
 In order to see the output image,